-CERN Bootcamp is an innovative study concept, which is co-created together with CERN, universities and companies for each implementation.
+CERN Bootcamp is an innovative study concept, which is implemented together with CERN Ideasquare, universities and ATTRACT project.
 Bootcamp provides a unique international learning experience to the group of Master’s degree students with multidisciplinary educational background.
-The focus of the studies is to solve societal problems or challenges of the case organizations by applying service design methods to have a genuinely people centered, empathetic approach.
+The focus of the studies is to solve societal problems or challenges by applying service design methods to have a genuinely people centered, empathetic approach.

 During the Cern Bootcamp intensive week students develop solutions to the global challenges to achieve sustainable development goals (SDG).

-The students develop solutions to the global challenges linked with these goals with inspirations from and design of application opportunities of cutting-edge technologies develop in ATTRACT program.
+In 2024 there are three sustainable development goals (SDG) that will to address out of the following five: SDG3, SDG7, SDG11, SDG12 and SDG15.
+The students develop solutions to the global challenges linked with these goals with inspirations from and design of application opportunities of cutting-edge technologies developed in ATTRACT program.
 Three from these SDGs are selected for student challenges based on their popularity among the applicants.